atyrode/snippy/README.md

 ✂️ Sharpen your links with **vite!** API.

-# What?

-**vite!** is a [FastAPI](https://fastapi.tiangolo.com/) based API that serves 4 different endpoints:

-- `/encode?url=`
-- `/decode?url=`

-Both of these takes an URL as argument and respectively `encode` or `decode` and return a JSON containing a 'url' key.
-It is not meant to be private or obfuscated, it `decode` into its database row unique id count and `encode` on a base 62.

-- `/determine?url=`

-`determine` will attempt at 'guessing' whether the request is trying to ``encode`` or ``decode`` an URL and redirect accordingly.

-Finally, through multiple endpoints formats:

-- `/redirect/`

-As `/redirect/` then a shortened URL, it's unique ID, or simply by appending the unique ID to the root `/` endpoint will redirect you to where an `encoded` links point to.

 # How?

 To get started and self host your **vite!** API, follow these steps: